 If you’re going with the kids on a family outing like a hike or shopping excursion, leave your phone behind.
 If you feel like you need it in case of an emergency, then turn it off and leave it in the car.
 This way the temptation isn’t lurking in your pocket.

 Make the dinner table a tech-free zone.
 Engage in conversation as a family whether you’re eating at home or out at a restaurant.
 Yes, even if you need to wait 20 minutes for your entrees to arrive, this gives you 20 more minutes to engage with your kids (even if it’s just coloring the children’s menu together!).
 If your family isn’t naturally talkative, try some fun conversation starters as a dinner time game.

 When we hear that familiar “ding” we know that someone has just replied to our post, or a new email has hit our inbox.
 These notifications trigger the dopamine addiction in our brain.
 If it’s practical to do so, turn your notifications off.
 Or keep your phone on silent mode.
 Then set aside a certain time of the day to check email, social media etc.

 Just how teachers or professionals have “office hours”, create a certain time each day to allow yourself to indulge in your online scrolling.
 Perhaps, one hour after the kids are in bed.
 Or right after lunch when kids are napping.
 Or, if it’s hard to set aside 1 hour per day, break it up into 15 minutes, 3X a day.
+There are also apps and settings in your iPhone that put time limits on your social media use.
 The point is, set a beginning and end to your tech use.
 You can even set a timer to keep yourself accountable!

 Speaking of accountability, find a tech-distracted friend and commit together that you’ll reduce your mindless scrolling.
 You can check in with each other daily or weekly to stay in check and give each other support and/or ideas along the way.